bradland/unofficial-luna-x-1-enduro-display-manual/index.md

 * Walking Mode

 #### Boost Mode
-Boost mode is a feature for bikes configured with a low speed limit and no throttle.
+Boost mode allows you to exceed the motors 25 MPH PAS limiter.
 This feature allows the rider to get full motor power temporarily, even while at the limit.
-Since the X-1 limiter is configured to 56 MPH, this feature is not used.
+Since all versions of the X-1 have a throttle, this feature is made moot by the ability to simply press the throttle lever.

 ![Boost Mode Icon](images/Main - Assist - Boost Mode Icon.jpg)